 Our 24/7 sleep shelter gives youth a safe, secure, and immediate place to sleep and seek shelter, any time of the day.
 The shelter is open 24 hours a day, 7 days a week, and provides beds for sleeping, basic needs like food, clothing, showers, laundry, school supplies, and packed lunches for youth attending school.
 This is a safe place for all youth with support and access to staff who are trained to deal with diverse client needs.
 We are 2SLGBTQIA+ friendly, we have harm-reduction-minded staff, with suicidal ideation intervention and safety planning.
 We also provide on-site trauma support to help with sleep anxiety, problem solving, and emotional regulation.
 Youth who stay in shelter will also receive justice support from staff, as our organization works closely with EPS beat officers to understand charges and pathways through the system.
 Staff work to build community support connections before youth leave program to ensure supports exist beyond their time at YESS.

 Daytime resources and programs are now offered through our Whyte Avenue building.
-This includes medical care, addictions and mental health counselling, help with continuing education and employment, art therapy and programming, recreational activities, life skills and employment readiness, and help with housing resources.
-Programs provide youth with basic needs and shelter from the elements with the support of non-judgemental staff in a safe place to hang out without the fear of loitering or trespassing charges.
+This includes access to primary medical and mental health care, connections to housing, and other resources.
+This program provide youth with basic needs and shelter from the elements with the support of non-judgemental staff in a safe place to hang out without the fear of loitering or trespassing charges.
 Youth have a safe place to come where they can build, on their own terms, relationships with our staff.
 Our staff focus is on establishing trust with youth so that they will see themselves as worthy of care and compassion, building positive relationships with staff that encourage growth and self-confidence.

 Donations